beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 "What?!"</br>
 "The ninja of the barrier team are currently on their wa—" The end of the word didn't make it out.</br>
-Boom!
-They heard a sound like an explosion from somewhere.
+<em>Boom!</em> They heard a sound like an explosion from somewhere.
 Kakashi and the others opened the windows of his office and looked outside.</br>
 "Master Kakashi, flames..."
 A fire had broken out in the direction Sakura was pointing, near the A-un gates, perhaps an effect of the explosion.</br>
 "Master Kakashi!
 We'll go to check it out right now!"
 Naruto said.</br>
 Sai swiftly opened up a scroll hanging at his hip and sent his brush racing across it.
 The ink drew out a large bird with its wings spread.
 "Ninjutsu!
 Art of Cartoon Beast Mimicry!"</br>